alberted115/PacmanAgentBuilder/README.md

 ### Observation Class

-The cornerstone of agent development, this class provides all the necessary information that the agent will need to play the game:
+The cornerstone of agent development, this class contains all the necessary information that the agent will need to play the game:

 - `getPacmanPosition()`: Returns Pac-Man's current position.
 - `getPacmanTarget()`: Returns the Node that Pac-Man is currently moving towards.